thegetty/artistryinbronze/content/conservation-and-analysis/35-casaletto.md

 {{< q-figure id="35.5" >}}

-New formulations based on the oil extracted from the seed of *Opuntia ficus indica* and *Nigella sativa* seeds were investigated for bronze corrosion in a marine environment (3% NaCl solution).[^16] The *Opuntia ficus indica* formulation performed best, and the product was regularly licensed.
-Our good result allowed the application of this formulation, which is green in color, on some bronzes from the Roman collection of the Archaeological Museum of Rabat (Morocco), which are on display in the exhibition rooms in good conservation conditions.
+New formulations based on the oil extracted from the seeds of *Opuntia ficus indica* and the seeds of *Nigella sativa* were investigated for bronze corrosion in a marine environment (3% NaCl solution).[^16] The *Opuntia ficus indica* formulation performed best, and the product was regularly licensed.
+Our good result allowed the application of this “green” formulation on some bronzes from the Roman collection of the Archaeological Museum of Rabat (Morocco), which are on display in the exhibition rooms in good conservation conditions.

 ## Smart “Self-Healing” Coatings